top of page

 So if TCCs are so great, why doesn't everybody use them?

 TCCs are used somewhere between 5 and 10% of wound care clinics in North America.
-And even though they are this author's favorite way to offload a wound, even I use them in less than half of all ulcers.
+And even though they are this author's favorite way to offload a severe wound, we don't use them for most of our ulcer patients.

 There are several reasons they're not used frequently.